jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 So I created the JSON file with the JavaScript Dictionary for the admin with some dummy data assigned to it.
 This task was simple in and of itself, but it laid the groundwork for providing a file for future JSON/AJAX functions in the future.

-Below is a code snippet of the JSON file I created with very litle information to begin with.
+Below is a code snippet of the JSON file & JavaScript dictionary I created with some example data.

         {